I’m Aidan – the Happy Bluesman

 I love everything about the blues.
 Simple and pure in form, it beautifully captures the breadth of human emotion and experience.
-To listen to the blues is to engage with the universal issues that we all face – love, desire, grief, anger, loss, loneliness, pride and joy (sorry, I couldn’t resist…)
+To play the blues is to express these emotions in a meaningful and pure way.

-The blues has amplified the joy of my happiest moments and has provided comfort in those times that haven’t been so great.
-It has remained one of the only constants of my life, and it has enriched it immensely.
+Listening to the blues, and playing blues guitar have amplified the joy of my happiest moments, and have provided me comfort in those moments that have been more challenging.
+They have remained some of the only constants in my life, and they have enriched it immensely.

 3 years ago, all I wanted was material that would help me to improve as a blues guitarist.
 I couldn’t find anything – so I started The Happy Bluesman

 I have since dedicated myself to the blues.
 I have learnt – and continue to learn – everything that I can to improve as a blues guitarist and musician.
 And thankfully, with the kind support and feedback from amazing bluesmen and women like you, I am now a full time Bluesman.